cy384/ppk_usb/README.md

 key mapping
 -----------
 I've mapped the keys according to the spec and what's printed on the keyboard, excepting the keys that don't map logically to anything on a standard keyboard (e.g. the ones for starting Palm OS apps).
-A few additions: Fn+1 for Escape, Fn+up for page up, Fn+down for page down, Fn+left for home, and Fn+right for end.
+A few additions: Fn+Tab for Escape, Fn+number keys for F1-F10, Fn+- for F11, Fn+= for F12, Fn+up for page up, Fn+down for page down, Fn+left for home, and Fn+right for end.
 Unmapped Fn keypresses fall through to the normal mapping.
 Cmd is mapped to super (aka Windows/Apple key).
 Adding to or modifying the mapping is straightforward, just edit the config_keymap and config_fnkeymap functions.

 caveats and weirdness
 ---------------------